Lactate Dehydrogenase (Blood)

 Why do I need this test?

-You may need this test if your healthcare provider suspects you have had a heart attack or may have tissue damage or disease.
-If you've already been diagnosed with a specific disease, you may have this test so your provider can watch your condition and see whether your treatment is working.
+You may need this test if your healthcare provider believes you may have tissue damage or a disease.
+It may also be done if your provider thinks you've had a heart attack.
+If you've already been diagnosed with a specific disease, you may have this test so your provider can watch your condition and see if your treatment is working.

 What other tests might I have along with this test?

 You may also have a lactate dehydrogenase isoenzyme test.
-Your total LDH is made up of 5 isoenzymes numbered LDH-1 through LDH-5.
-The concentration of each isoenzyme depends on the tissue.
+Isoenzymes are like subunits or fractions that make up the total.
+For LDH, there are 5 isoenzymes numbered LDH-1 through LDH-5.
+The concentration of each isoenzyme is measured and depends on the tissue.
 For example, LDH-1 and LDH-2 are found mainly in heart tissue.
 LDH-5 is found mostly in the liver.

 What do my test results mean?